gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 <hr class="govcy-line">

 ## Variant 3 - Asynchronous basic structure
-The asynchronous basic structure uses the same structure and principles as the [basic service structure](#basic-structure), but also takes advantage of the ==task list page== described in the [break the service into sections variant](#variant-2---break-the-service-into-sections) to let users decide on which question to work on.
+The asynchronous basic structure uses the same structure and principles as the [basic service structure](#basic-structure), but also takes advantage of the [task list page](../task-list-page/) described in the [break the service into sections variant](#variant-2---break-the-service-into-sections) to let users decide on which question to work on.

 ### When to use this structure
 Use this structure when: